browserengineering/book/book/embeds.md

 link will add another recursive iframe.

 Let's get the other interactions working as well, starting with focusing an element.
-You can only focus on one element per tab, so we will still store the `focus` on the `Tab`, but we'll need to store the frame the focused element is on too:
+You can focus on *only one element per tab*, so we will still store the `focus` on the `Tab`, but we'll need to store the frame the focused element is on too: